Vesss/First-Milestone-Project/README.md

 - Chrome Developer Tools

 <h2>Deployment</h2>
+The website is deployed via GitHub pages.

+Locally it can be run by downloading the files from GitHub and loading them on a coding editor.

 <h2>Credits</h2>
+- W3Schools
+- Stack Overflow

 <h3>Content</h3>
 - No actual content (in terms of text) has been coppied to my website.